-Jeanie Finlay is one of Britain’s most distinctive documentary makers.
-She creates award-winning work for cinema and television, telling intimate stories to international audiences.
+Jeanie Finlay is one of Britain’s most distinctive artist and documentary makers.
+She creates award-winning work for cinema, gallery and television, telling intimate stories to international audiences.

 Her latest film Your Fat Friend had its world premiere at Tribeca Film Festival, followed by its international premiere at Sheffield Doc Fest, where it won the audience award, followed by a pioneering, creative distribution path to audiences around the world.